shimlio/google-signin-unity/README.md

 Potential GOTCHAS:

 - `build.gradle` makes an assumption about the Unity version AND the path to the Unity executable.
-If this is not accurate, you can either modify the file directly or set up an environment variable called "UNITY_EXE" that contains the path to Unity.
+If this is not accurate, you can either modify the file directly or set up an environment variable called __"UNITY_EXE"__ that contains the path to Unity.
 - The build script uses system installed C++ compiler, CMake, and Android SDK tools.
 If you don't have any of these, you might run into problems.

 Note by shimlio:
-- Using Android 11.0(R), Android NDK 20.1.5948944, CMake 3.6.4111459, git 2.32.0.windows.1, Android Studio 4.4.2 .
+- Using Android 11.0(R), Android NDK 20.1.5948944, CMake 3.6.4111459, git 2.32.0.windows.1.
-- Set up the environment variables "ANDROID_HOME" and "ANDROID_NDK_HOME", or create `local.properties` file and write the path to the Android NDK and SDK.
+- Set up the environment variables __"ANDROID_HOME"__ and __"ANDROID_NDK_HOME"__, or create `local.properties` file and write the path to the Android SDK and NDK.
 - The first build fails, the second succeeds.

 ## Questions?
 Problems?
 Post questions to this [Github project](https://github.com/googlesamples/google-signin-unity).